AIDASoft/DD4hep/ReadMe.txt

 directory ‘drivers’ contains the Python functions to construct the detector from the XML, the ‘include’ and ‘src’ contain the equivalent drivers for the XercesC parser.

-- DDExamples/ILDEx

-  Contains the original example ILDEx adapted from the Geant4 example N03

 3) Pre-requisites
 -----------------